Published 12 Oct 2021

 The Norwegian-language call for proposals is the legally binding version.

 You can find practical information, frequently asked questions, examples of projects etc. on our Student entrepreneurship information page.

 This call for proposals constitutes a funding scheme that is notified to the EFTA Surveillance Authority (ESA).
 Funding awarded under this scheme is granted in accordance with Article 22 of the General Block Exemption Regulation for state aid (Commission Regulation (EU) No 651/2014 of 17 June 2014).

 This funding scheme must be practised in compliance with the EEA state aid rules.
 This means that conditions and concepts are to be interpreted in keeping with corresponding conditions and concepts in the state aid rules.
 In the event of conflict between the text of the call and the state aid rules, the latter will have precedence.
-The text of the call may be adjusted for this same reason.
+The text of the call may be adjusted for the same reason.